njsdeck/Work/README.md

-# Total_Work
+Work
-Collection of projects I have done for college or for research.
+Collection of projects I have done for college or for personal use.